anandsagar00/learning_devops/002 Docker Compose/readme.md

 I have tried to make a multi container application using docker compose

+This is a bare minimum file , we would also need several other things as well such as attaching a volume, exposing ports etc.

 This is a video tutorial of how to write a docker compose file : https://youtu.be/HUpIoF_conA